We have explained in many previous articles how condominium ownership is the safest and easiest way for foreigners to own real estate in Thailand.

 Using an Offshore Company for Inheritance of a Condominium

-Some owners decide to purchase their condominium through an offshore company, such as the Seychelles or more often, the British Virgin islands (BVI).
+Some owners decide to purchase their condominium through an offshore company, such as a Mauritius, Seychelles, or more often, British Virgin Islands (BVI) company.

 This is because when it comes to sell the property, they do not need to involve the Land Department in Thailand.
 The ownership of the condo remains with the company, it is just the offshore company ownership that changes.